The Irish Times: Political stances and controversial stories

-Recent history

 In 1969, the longest-serving editor of The Irish Times, Douglas Gageby, was allegedly called a "white nigger" by company chairman Thomas Bleakley McDowell, because of the newspaper's coverage of Northern Ireland at the outset of the Troubles, which was supportive of Irish nationalism.

-The paper established its first bureau in Asia when foreign correspondent Conor O'Clery moved to Beijing in 1996.

-The paper suffered considerable financial difficulty in 2002 when a drop in advertising revenue coincided with a decision by the company to invest its reserves in the building of a new printing plant.
-None of the journalists were laid off, but many took a voluntary redundancy package when the paper was greatly restructured.
-Some foreign bureaux were closed and it also stopped publishing "colour" pages devoted to Irish regions, with regional coverage now merged with news.
-The paper's problems stemmed partly from internal strife which led to McDowells's daughter, Karen Erwin, not being made chief executive.
-The reorganisation had the desired effect; after posting losses of almost €3 million in 2002, the paper returned to profit in 2003.

 John Waters, a columnist who spoke out about the perceived vast salaries of the editor, managing director and deputy editor, was sacked and re-hired a week later, in November 2003.
 Former editor Geraldine Kennedy was paid more than the editor of the UK's top non-tabloid newspaper The Daily Telegraph, which has a circulation of about nine times that of The Irish Times.
 Later, columnist Fintan O'Toole told the Sunday Independent: "We as a paper are not shy of preaching about corporate pay and fat cats but with this there is a sense of excess.
 Some of the sums mentioned are disturbing.
 This is not an attack on Ms Kennedy, it is an attack on the executive level of pay.
 There is double-standard of seeking more job cuts while paying these vast salaries.

 On 23 December 2004, The Irish Times ran a front-page story on the Provisional IRA's denial of involvement in the Northern Bank robbery, one of Europe's largest ever, and on the same day refused to print a column by Kevin Myers which said that the Provisional IRA was responsible.
 Myers was reported to be shocked by the spiking of his column.
 Some two weeks later, the paper printed a report that there might, after all, be a "nationalist" connection.
-Myers later left the paper.
+Myers later left the paper in May 2006.